Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Introduction

 Online optimization algorithms target online problems where agents optimize against a stochastic process that is unknown and independent of their actions.
 Game-theoretical problems are different because the actions of one player impact the objectives of the others.
 In games, the Nash equilibrium (NE) describes a state where no agent wants to deviate unilaterally.
 Unlike the optimum in single-player optimization, this state may bring suboptimal payoffs to all agents.
 In spite of a long literature on learning in games, we don't have a comprehensive theory about which algorithms converge to a Nash equilibrium in which types of games \citep{fudenberg1999TheoryLearningGames, young2004strategic, cesa2006prediction}.

 Algorithmic pricing is a game-theoretical setting.
-An online retail market where multiple sellers compete via prices in a market for homogeneous goods is naturally modeled as a Bertrand competition \citep{bertrand1883theorie}.
-This established oligopoly model allows for different assumptions about consumer demand (e.g., all-or-nothing, linear, or logit demand models), and there is a long literature characterizing the prices that emerge in equilibrium.
-In a Bertrand competition with homogeneous products and all-or-nothing demand, the equilibrium price equals marginal cost, which leads to the maximization of consumer welfare.
+An online retail market where multiple sellers compete via prices in a market for goods is naturally modeled as a Bertrand competition \citep{bertrand1883theorie}.
+This established oligopoly model allows for different assumptions about demand (e.g., all-or-nothing, linear, or logit demand models), and there is a long literature characterizing the emerging equilibrium prices.
+In the standard continuous benchmark with symmetric firms, the equilibrium price equals marginal cost, which maximizes consumer welfare.

 Equilibrium analysis assumes rational agents that play their equilibrium strategy from the start.
 In practice, however, competitors lack information about each other's costs and the demand model, which are both needed to calculate such a price in advance.
 Additionally, changes in demand and supply over time would require players to recalculate their equilibrium strategy.